 CONCLUSION: PTB and shortened gestation were significantly associated with pesticide use in maternal county of residence regardless of race, gestation at birth, and in most risk categories.
 FULL TEXT

-Winchester PD, Parvez S, Proctor C, Ying J, Gerona RR, “Fetal Exposure to Glyphosate,” Pending Presentation, Pediatric Academic Societies, May 6-7, 2017, San Francisco, California.
+Winchester PD, Parvez S, Proctor C, Ying J, Gerona RR, “Fetal Exposure to Glyphosate,” Presentation, Pediatric Academic Societies, May 6-7, 2017, San Francisco, California.

 “Tennessee Dept. of Agriculture issues new measures for Dicamba,” July 12, 2017, Winchester Herald Chronicle.